zkcrossteam/zkc-state/README.md

 to gRPC server (e.g. contract ID used to track which contract is calling this API).

 ## Auth
-The only functionality currently implemented in `auth` is to check the fixed header (`token: abc`) is presented if it is there the allow this request and then append a fixed HTTP header `x-auth-contract-id: FX6glXnwnPljB/ayPW/WHDz/EjB21Ewn4um+3wITXoc=` to the downstream request.
+The only functionality currently implemented in `auth` is to append a fixed HTTP header `x-auth-contract-id: FX6glXnwnPljB/ayPW/WHDz/EjB21Ewn4um+3wITXoc=` to the downstream request.

 In the future, we may lookup token and client information from MongoDB, determine if the request is valid and pass the client information to gRPC server.